 - Simple move: Move the peg to an adjacent empty space (in any direction). - Simple hop: If there is a peg on an adjacent space S, the peg can "jump over it" as long as the space behind S is empty. - Hop chain: A chain of simple hops; i.e. if a peg can hop from S_1 to S_2 and it could then hop from S_2 to S_3 , then it can also hop from S_1 to S_3 in a single move.
 However, at the end of a chain, the peg must land on a different space than it started from.
-Note that a simple move cannot be combined with hops. - Center rule: Four spaces in the center are permanently blocked (see Figure 1).
-You cannot move your pegs into those spaces, but you can hop over them like over pegs. - Swap rule: Spaces in the home of the moving player that are occupied by an opponent's peg can also be considered empty for the rules above (except for the intermediate spaces in a hop chain).
+Note that a simple move cannot be combined with hops.

+- Center rule: The center is removed from the board you cannot go there or hop over it. - Swap rule: Spaces in the home of the moving player that are occupied by an opponent's peg can also be considered empty for the rules above (except for the intermediate spaces in a hop chain).
 If a peg is moved from S_1 to S_2 and S_2 is occupied by an opponent's peg, then the peg from S_2 is moved to S_1 , i.e. the pegs are swapped.
 The swap rule prevents players from blocking each other by moving pegs into their opponents' homes.
 In practice, this rule is rarely used.